1. Registration & Payment

 How do I pay for other people (sponsorships)?

 If you would like to pay for someone from your group, you can do this through your CHURCH/ORGANIZATION account.
-Log into your account and go to your home page.
+Log in to your account and go to your home page.
 In the upper left corner, click on the dropdown menu button and select “SPONSORSHIPS.”
 Choose “Purchase a code to distribute.”
 Create a unique code (this will be the code your students or youth workers need to enter to redeem).
 If you have created codes in the past, it cannot be the same code.
-We suggest adding the year (i.e. 2025) to differentiate between previous years’ codes.
+We suggest adding the year (i.e., 2026) to differentiate between previous years’ codes.
 Select the date you want this code to expire.
 Enter the claim value: how much the code is worth.
 Choose how many times this code can be used (typically 1 x per individual).
 Enter the total claim cap for this code.

 How do we use/apply sponsorships?